Menu

 Incorporator Information

-• More than one membership class
+• is more than one membership class

-• Rights to transfer a membership interest
+• are rights to transfer a membership interest

-• Provisions regarding dissolution
+• are provisions regarding dissolution

-• Other provisions
+• are other provisions

 Changes to Articles

-A change in the Articles must also be filed with the Corporate Registry using the Amendment form.
-Provisions that do not need to be in the Articles can be stated in bylaws, which are simpler to change (see Bylaws for more information).
+A change in the articles must also be filed with the Corporate Registry using the Amendment form.
+Provisions that do not need to be in the articles can be stated in bylaws which are simpler to change.
+See Bylaws for more information.

 Incorporation Form